 - In the past 5 years, Ford has made $26 billion, while Tesla has hemorrhaged $2.3 billion, requiring VC cash infusions to stay afloat.

 As you can see, Tesla’s sticker price reflects all this hype, and if you take a closer look, the difference between Tesla and Ford (or Tesla and other major automakers) may not make much sense.

 Ignore the Hype and Go For Utility

 Companies like Waste Management [NYSE: WM] may not be flashy, but there will always be a societal demand for the work they provide.
 Humans produce waste, and someone needs to clean that shit up.
-Look at what happened to New York City in 1968 when their sanitation workers went on strike: Trash accumulated so quickly that the city became a dystopic, burning wasteland.
-With over 100,000 tons of waist-high garbage swirling through the streets, the governor declared a health emergency and ultimately caved in to the workers demands for higher pay.
+Look at what happened to New York City in 1968 when their sanitation workers went on strike: Trash accumulated so quickly that, with over 100,000 tons of waist-high garbage swirling through the streets, the governor declared a health emergency and ultimately caved in to the workers demands for higher pay.

 The bottom line?
 We need waste management services.

 Since October of 2017, our biggest loser (and undoubtedly one of the biggest losers of 2017) has been GE.
 In only the 2nd time since the great depression they cut their dividend and have also announced a few financial bombshells that have sent their stock plummeting even further.
 I talk about what I’ve learned in my other post, 2017’s Biggest Loser: GE?
-See how I now pay attention?
 Maybe in ten or twenty years GE will have one hell of a comeback, carrying Morviticus and I through our retirement.
 Who knows?
 Just look at Dominoes.